achouman34/capstone/README.md

-# ECE 4415 Capstone Project
+# ECE 4415 Capstone Project - USING THREE-DIMENSIONAL MEDICAL IMAGING AND VIRTUAL REALITY TO AID IN EPILEPSY SURGERY AND INFORMED CONSENT

+## Collaborators
 Josh Bainbridge, Ali Chouman, Elliot Littlejohn, Akhil Nathoo

 ## Installation and Usage